I’m back from my amazing trip to South America. Having had a few days to rest and catch up, I thought I’d share some reflections on how it went.

 Where We Went

-All told, I travelled about 20,000 miles in 16 flight segments over 28 days.
+All told, I traveled about 32,000 km / 20,000 miles in 16 flight segments over 28 days.
 Tara had less time available so she joined me for the subset of the trip from Rio to Buenos Aires.

 Knowing that I had some lay-low time after the trip (i.e. now!), I pushed for an agenda that was intentionally ambitious and nomadic.
 Neither Tara nor I had seen any part of South America prior to this trip and, being the curious people that we are, we wanted to see as much as we could in the time we had available.